JaviCervera/bicycle-shop/README.md

 cart is preserved in `cart_product`.
 This could give the UI the chance to highlight options who have seen their price reduced since they were added, as that could persuade the user to purchase the product.

+## Administrative workflows

+### New product creation

+What information is required to create a new product?
+How does the database change?

+### Adding a new part choice

+How can Marcus introduce a new rim color?
+Describe the UI and how the database changes.

+### Setting prices

+How can Marcus change the price of a specific part or specify particular pricing for combinations of choices?
+How does the UI and database handle this?

 ## TODO: